COVID-19 and cloth face masks

 - Once you have the mask on, do not touch the mask.
 If you must touch the mask, wash your hands right away or use hand sanitizer with at least 60% alcohol.

 - Keep the mask on the entire time you are in public.
-Do not slip the mask down on your neck, below your nose or mouth, or up on your forehead.
+Do not slip the mask down on your chin or neck, wear it below your nose or mouth or up on your forehead, wear it only on your nose, or dangle it from one ear.
 This makes the mask useless.

 - Once you return home, remove the mask by touching only the ties or ear loops.
 Do not touch the front of the mask or your eyes, nose, mouth, or face.
 Wash your hands after removing the mask.

-- Launder the mask using laundry detergent and dry it in a hot dryer at least once a day if used that day.
-If washing by hand, soak it for 5 minutes in a bleach solution of 4 teaspoons (24 mL) per quart of water (1 L) then rinse.
+- Launder cloth masks with your regular laundry using laundry detergent and dry them in a warm or hot dryer at least once a day if used that day.
+If washing by hand, wash in tap water using laundry soap.
+Rinse well and air dry.

 - Do not share masks or touch masks used by other people in your household.

 - People with breathing problems

 - Anyone who is unconscious or who is unable to remove the mask on their own without help

 For some people, or in some situations, wearing a face mask may be difficult.
 Examples include: